 Cuba is under sanctions and most foreign bank cards don’t work in Cuba.
 For most travelers to Cuba the cash they take with them is the only money they will have access to while on the island.

 So how much cash do you need to take to Cuba?
 Well, the answer will ultimately be determined by the factors below.
 Here’s what you need to know when setting your travel budget for Cuba.

-What Parts Of Cuba Are You Going To Visit?
+What Places in Cuba Are You Going To Visit?